 In accordance with Pension Regulations, the Fund has published a Statement of Investment Principles governing its decisions about Fund investments.
-This statement has been updated to clarify arrangements for the management of surplus cash, following the decision by the Pension Sub Committee on 20 February 2020.
+This statement is supplemented by a Responsible Investment Beliefs Statement that was agreed by Pension Sub Committee on 8 March 2022.
 The statement is reproduced on page 18.